adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

     - Hashmir.Data
 ```

-The project shuld build and when you run the app it should insert a Client record and return the number of `clients` records:
+The project should build and when you run the app it should insert a Client record and return the number of `clients` records:

 ```shell
 % make run